 If you have installed CVAT before, you may already have a superuser account, which is required to use the tool.
 Follow the prompts to run CVAT with the correct user.

-Paste the given link into Google Chrome.
+Paste the given link into a web browser (Google Chrome is recommended).

 Prepare the Dataset (optional)¶